frederic-perez/AmE-dictionary/data/idioms.md

 __break it down__ To explain something in steps. _I know it can be confusing, but once I break it down for you, I think you’ll start to get it._ _Thank you for breaking it down for us._
 __break new ground__ :two: To advance, innovate, or pioneer (something). _They’ve really broken new ground with their latest product—I’ve never seen anything like it._
 __break out__ :two: __5__ _v_ To occur unexpectedly and intensely. _We knew it was time to leave the club when a fight broke out between guys at the bar._
-__break ranks__
+__break ranks__ :two::hammer:
 __break something down__
-__break the bank__ :three: To be very expensive.
+__break the bank__ :four: To be very expensive.
 The phrase is often used in the negative to convey the opposite. _I don’t have enough money to go on a vacation right now; I’m afraid it would break the bank._
 __break the ice__ :two: To make people who have not met before feel more relaxed with each other.
 __break the news__ To reveal information, often that which is bad or upsetting. _Who is going to break the news of her husband’s accident?_
 __break your back__ :two: To work extremely hard.